kubernetes/kubernetes/docs/proposals/runtimeconfig.md

 # Overview

-Proposes a mechanism for specifying cluster-wide runtime config for all kube system components via a single config file.
-This will provide an easy way to specify init settings that are shared between system components.
+Proposes adding a `--runtime-config` to core kube system components: apiserver (already exists), scheduler, controller-manager, kube-proxy, and selected addons.
+This flag will be used to enable/disable alpha features on a per-component basis.

 ## Motivation

-Primary motivation is enabling/disabling features that are not tied to an API group.
-API groups can be selectively enabled/disabled in the apiserver via the `--runtime-config` commandline flag, but there is currently no mechanism to toggle alpha features that are controlled by e.g. annotations.
+Motivation is enabling/disabling features that are not tied to an API group.
+API groups can be selectively enabled/disabled in the apiserver via existing `--runtime-config` flag on apiserver, but there is currently no mechanism to toggle alpha features that are controlled by e.g. annotations.
 This means the burden of controlling whether such features are enabled in a particular cluster is on feature implementors;
 they must either define some ad hoc mechanism for toggling (e.g. flag on component binary) or else toggle the feature on/off at compile time.

-Providing a mechanism for specifying cluster-wide config makes deploying non-API features simpler for implementors and cluster admins.
+This proposal suggests using the existing `--runtime-config` of kube-apiserver and adding a similar flag to each of the core kube system components.
+Alpha features can then be toggled on a per-component basis by passing `enableAlphaFeature=true|false` to `--runtime-config`.

 ## Design

+The following components will all get a `--runtime-config` flag, which loads a `config.ConfigurationMap`:

+- kube-apiserver (already present)
+- kube-scheduler
+- kube-controller-manager
+- kube-proxy
+- kube-dns

+(Note kubelet is omitted, it's dynamic config story is being addressed by #29459).
+Alpha features that are not accessed via an alpha API group should define an `enableFeatureName` flag and use it to toggle activation of the feature in each system component that the feature uses.

+## Upgrade support

+As the primary motivation for cluster config is toggling alpha features, upgrade support is not in scope.
+Enabling or disabling a feature is necessarily a breaking change, so config should not be altered in a running cluster.

+## Rejected designs

+### Shared global config file

 Cluster-wide runtime config will be specified in a single yaml file loaded from a known, default path.
 TBD whether default config path